-Based in Ningbo, Haida is a company established in 2007, specialising in researching particularly the filters used on photographic lens, and also other camera accessories.
+Based in Ningbo, Haida is a company established in 2007, specializing in researching particularly the filters used on the photographic lens, and also other camera accessories.

 Haida filters are among the best on the market and one of their best features is the great price-quality evaluation.

 And as I’ve tried the new nano-coated products for months, and they survived many travels and extreme environments (like iced rocky beaches, deserts, salted water) I’ve been even more satisfied with the new stuff of the industry from Ningbo.

 Here is some image I took with the new Haida filters.